Mir Saleem Ahmed Khosa

-Mir Saleem Ahmed Khoso is a Pakistani politician who was the Provincial Minister of the Balochistan for Home and Tribal Affairs, in office from 30 August 2018 to 12 August 2023.
+Mir Saleem Ahmed Khosa is a Pakistani politician who was the Provincial Minister of the Balochistan for Home and Tribal Affairs, in office from 30 August 2018 to 12 August 2023.
 He had been a member of Provincial Assembly of the Balochistan from August 2018 to August 2023.

 Political career

 He was elected to the Provincial Assembly of the Balochistan as a candidate of Balochistan Awami Party (BAP) from Constituency PB-15 (Sohbatpur) in the 2018 Pakistani general election.

 On 27 August 2018, he was inducted into the provincial Balochistan cabinet of Chief Minister of Jam Kamal Khan.
 On 30 August, he was appointed as Provincial Minister of Balochistan for home and tribal affairs.